 English Language Proficiency

 English language proficiency is required of all students whose home language is not English and who are taking academic courses at Florida Tech.
-Evidence of English proficiency in the form of results from an Internet-based Test of English as a Foreign Language (iBT), International English Language Testing System test (IELTS), or Pearson's Academic English Language Test (PTE Academic) must be submitted to the university before arrival on campus.
-Please note that PTE Academic is only for College of Business applicants.
+Evidence of English proficiency in the form of results from an Internet-based Test of English as a Foreign Language (iBT), International English Language Testing System test (IELTS), a Pearson Test of English Academic (PTE Academic) or Cambridge English: Advanced must be submitted to the university before arrival on campus.

 Students whose home language is not English are considered to have demonstrated English language proficiency if they have done any of the following:

-- Successfully completed a total of 20 semester hours at an accredited, mainland U.S. university or college where English is the language of instruction, including three semester hours of English that qualify as transfer credit for Florida Tech’s Composition and Rhetoric (COM 1101) course; or
+- successfully completed a total of 20 semester credit hours at an accredited university or college in the United States, United Kingdom, Ireland, Australia, Anglophone Canada, Anglophone Caribbean or Anglophone Africa, including three semester credit hours of English that qualify as transfer credit for Florida Tech’s Composition and Rhetoric (COM 1101); or

-- Earned a bachelor’s or higher degree from an accredited, mainland U.S. university or college where English is the language of instruction; or
+- earned a bachelor’s or higher degree from an accredited university or college in the United States, United Kingdom, Ireland, Australia, Anglophone Canada, Anglophone Caribbean or Anglophone Africa; or

-- Obtained an official score of four or higher on either the International Baccalaureate Higher Level Language examination in English, or the College Board Advanced Placement Program (AP) examination in English Language and Composition.
+- obtained an official score of four or higher on either the International Baccalaureate Higher Level Language A examination in English or the College Board Advanced Placement Program (AP) examination in English Language and Composition.